What is Heart Disease?

 Arteriosclerosis generically refers to a hardening of the arteries, depriving them of the flexibility and elasticity they use to force blood through the circulatory system.

 Atherosclerosis causes plaque to form inside the walls of the arteries.
-This sticky substance, made from fats and cholesterol among other substances, builds up on the insides of the arteries, narrowing the passageway and restricting the flow of blood.
+This sticky substance, made from fats and cholesterol among other substances, builds up in the artery walls, narrowing the passageway and restricting the flow of blood.
 If the plaque bursts, it can cause a blood clot, blocking the flow of blood completely.

 Atherosclerosis builds up gradually, often with no symptoms until the condition becomes severe.
 At that point, symptoms may include: